 There are two modes for chaining: wireframe and solid.
 The mode determines the selection options that are available to you.
-Wireframe chains are typically used when you wish to create a toolpath without first creating the associated solid.
-Solid chains are used on solid models.
+You typically use wireframe chains when you wish to create a toolpath without first creating the associated solid.
+Use solid chains on solid models.

-- Use curve all edges to create wireframe from a solid.
+- Use Curve All Edges to create wireframe from a solid.

 - Explore wireframe chaining.

-- · Create and modify solid chains.
+- Create and modify solid chains.